Riley Finn: Character history

-Riley returns in the season six episode "As You Were", in which he shows up unexpectedly with his new wife, fellow demon hunter Sam (Ivana Miličević), tracking a demon about to hatch eggs that could wipe out Sunnydale.
+Riley returns in the season 6 episode "As You Were", in which he shows up unexpectedly with his new wife, fellow demon hunter Sam (Ivana Miličević), tracking a demon about to hatch eggs that could wipe out Sunnydale.
 When Riley learns that Buffy has been sleeping with Spike, he consoles her on her struggles with her life, and forgives her after she apologizes for what happened between them.
 The battle done, Riley leaves Sunnydale, never to return again.
-He is, however, mentioned in the season seven episode "The Killer in Me" where Buffy attempts to contact him for advice on the malfunctioning chip in Spike's head.
-Riley then contacts soldiers from the Initiative, who help diagnose Spike's condition and then discuss with Buffy her decision to remove the chip in order to save Spike's life.
+He is, however, mentioned in the season 7 episode "The Killer in Me" where Buffy attempts to contact him for advice on the malfunctioning chip in Spike's head.
+Riley then contacts soldiers from the Initiative, who help diagnose Spike's condition and then discuss with Buffy that per Riley's instruction, it is her decision to remove or repair the chip in order to save Spike's life.
+Buffy has them remove the chip.

 In canonical comic book continuation Season Eight issue "Time of Your Life, Part IV", it is revealed that Riley is one of villain Twilight's followers, as he is present in the laboratory with Warren Mears, Amy Madison, and Twilight, and bears his mark.
 Samantha Finn did not appear in Season Eight.
 Pretending to be Buffy's "inside man", he arranged for their rendezvous in New York City.
 Later, seen in "Retreat, Part II", Riley is with Twilight and his other followers as they try and track the Scooby Gang through their use of magic; Riley tries to convince Twilight that the results could be a mistake of the scanning technology.
 He is also intrigued by Twilight's remark that he "knows" Buffy.
 During a large battle between the Slayers and Twilight's forces, Buffy recovers an injured Riley, revealing to the other characters that Riley was a double agent for her in an attempt to figure out Twilight's plans and identity.